Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 **First time users:**

 - As a first time user, I want to navigate easily across the website.
-- As a first time user I want to find information about the group and its members, so i can get to know the group better.
+- As a first time user, I want to find information about the group and its members, so i can get to know the group better.
-- As a first time user I want to hear some of the recordings, to see whether I like the group’s music.
+- As a first time user, I want to hear some of the recordings, to see whether I like the group’s music.

 **Returning/regular users:**

-- As a user I want to follow the group, so I stay up to date with the latest news on what they do.
+- As a user, I want to follow the group, so I stay up to date with the latest news on what they do.
-- As a user I want to find information on concerts, so I can see when and where they are.
+- As a user, I want to find information on concerts, so I can see when and where they are.
-- As a user I want to be able to buy tickets for their concerts.
+- As a user, I want to be able to buy tickets for their concerts.
-- As a user I want the option of buying a song or album.
+- As a user, I want the option of buying a song or album.

 **Event planners:**

-- As an event planner I want to learn more about the group and listen to some material, so I can decide whether or not to book the group for an event.
+- As an event planner, I want to learn more about the group and listen to some material, so I can decide whether or not to book the group for an event.
-- As an event planner I want to contact the group (by email or by phone), so I can get more information or book them for an event.
+- As an event planner, I want to contact the group (by email or by phone), so I can get more information or book them for an event.

 ### **Owner goals:**

-**As the owners:**

-- We want users to buy tickets to our concerts.
+- As the owners we want users to buy tickets to our concerts.
-- We want people to book us.
+- As the owners we want people to book us.
-- We want to provide information on our group and its members, so first time visitors/event planners can get to know us.
+- As the owners we want to provide information on our group and its members, so first time visitors/event planners can get to know us.
-- We want to provide media samples, so people can get to know us and/or buy our music.
+- As the owners we want to provide media samples, so people can get to know us and/or buy our music.
 - We want our social links displayed, so people can follow us and we can generate a fanbase.
-- We want to give updates on what we’re doing, so we stay connected with our followers.
+- As the owners we want to give updates on what we’re doing, so we stay connected with our followers.
 &nbsp;

 ## **Scope level**

-Combining the user needs and owner goals gives the following requirements:
-Next to these I’ve indicated the importance vs viability/feasibility in a trade-off equation.
+Combining the user needs and owner goals gives the following requirements with their respective importance and viability/feasibility displayed in a trade-off equation:

 |					| importance  | viability/feasibility
 | --- | :---: | :---: |